Marietta Division of Assets Lawyer

 A Marietta division of assets lawyer can help you through the process.
 By working with a team of proactive family lawyers, you can assert your rights and work toward a plan that is fair to you.

-What is Equitable Division?
+What Is Equitable Division?

-In Marietta, a divorcing couple’s assets are divided based on a legal concept known as equitable distribution.
+A divorcing couple’s assets are divided based on a legal concept known as equitable distribution.
 This principle instructs local courts to allocate assets as fairly as it deems appropriate.
 It is important to recognize, however, that fairly does not always mean evenly.

 The court will establish what it believes is fair and equitable after considering several factors, including: